michaelbrawn/homebridge-deebot-wiki/Configuration.md

-* ℹ️ This configuration assumes the latest version of the plugin.
+⚠️ This configuration assumes the latest version of the plugin.

 ## Required Settings
 Add the following to your configuration file in the appropriate place.
 The following are the basic required fields.